Wedding Photographers of Morgantown, West Virginia

 Shooting an elopement or small Morgantown wedding event is a wedding photojournalist’s dream: a fairly open schedule with lots of breathing space for creativity – it’s just the photographer, the couple, the officiant, and perhaps a few select companions.

-Members are ready to document any fast, justice of the peace, quick, or elopement wedding, even if it is a Monday-Thursday ceremony.
+Members are ready to document any fast, pop-up, mini, or elopement wedding, even if it is a Monday-Thursday ceremony.
 Search for the “Can Shoot Weddings on Short Notice!” message on the listings below.

 Map of Wedding Photojournalists Serving Morgantown Couples